Practising Fellows of The Chartered Institute of Legal

 contribution to the income of a law firm.
 This is possible having

-is an important difference between Chartered Legal Executive
+This is an important difference between Chartered Legal

-lawyers and legal support staff who tend to handle work of a more
+Executive lawyers and legal support staff who tend to handle work

-experience and Fellows of CILEx become one of the main points of
+with experience and Fellows of CILEx become one of the main points

-contact for clients seeking professional advice on legal matters.
+of contact for clients seeking professional advice on legal

 departments in a legal firm.